Efficient Model Repository for Entity Resolution: Construction, Search, and Integration

 Various methods have been proposed to reduce the labeling effort, such as \acf{al}~\cite{christen19infoal,Ngo12,Moz14,Primpeli21graphAl} and transfer learning~\cite{Kirielle2022TransER,Jin21DeepTrans, LosterKN21}.
 However, to the best of our knowledge, no existing method supports the reuse of trained \ac{er} classifiers by building and utilizing a model repository for \ac{er}.

 Typical use cases for model repositories are found in research institutions and companies that require the continuous integration of new and diverse data sources.
 For example, in healthcare, hospitals and clinics often need to integrate patient records from various systems to create unified medical histories in order to enable better diagnosis, treatment, and research~\cite{Padmanabhan2019}.
 Similarly, in census data analysis, government agencies must reconcile records from multiple surveys and administrative sources to ensure accurate population statistics and policy planning~\cite{splink2022}.
 In e-commerce, product comparison portals and marketplaces integrate product catalogs from different vendors to provide search and recommendation functionalities for users.

-In all these scenarios, our method will allow organizations to reuse previously trained models from solved \ac{er} tasks, significantly reducing the labeling effort and computational costs.
-Furthermore, our method lays the groundwork for establishing \ac{er}matching services, enabling users to solve any \ac{er} problem by leveraging existing models.
+In all these scenarios, our method will allow organizations to reuse previously trained models from solved \ac{er} tasks, significantly reducing both labeling efforts and computational costs.
+Furthermore, our method lays the groundwork for establishing \ac{er} matching services, enabling users to solve any \ac{er} problem by leveraging existing models.
 This capability is particularly valuable in dynamic environments where new data sources are continuously added, ensuring scalability and efficiency in real-world applications.

 \Cref{fig:motivation} illustrates the motivation of our proposed method.
 Assuming we have two integrated data sources, $D_1$ and $D_2$, consisting of products specified by the shown attributes.
 The integration of these data sources requires the solution of the \ac{er} problem given by the classification task of the similarity feature vectors into matches and non-matches.
 These similarity features are derived from the attribute-wise comparisons between record pairs.
 Therefore, the classification model, $M_{1,2}$, based on labeled record pairs, is trained and used to classify the record pairs $A1-B1, A2-B2, A3-B3, A3-B4 \text{ and } A4-B1$.
-Later on, a new data source $D_3$ needs to be integrated, where we calculate similarity features between data sources $D_1$ and $D_3$ as well as between $D_2$ and $D_3$.
+Later on, a new data source $D_3$ needs to be integrated, where we calculate similarity features between data sources $D_1$ and $D_3$, as well as between $D_2$ and $D_3$.